Champagne Grapes

 11th November 2013

-It is said that over 300 million bottles of Champagne are sold every year across the world from such famous houses as Moet & Chandon, Veuve Clicquot, Lanson, Bollinger, Taittinger and many, many more.
+It is said that over 300 million bottles of Champagne are sold every year across the world via such famous houses as Moet & Chandon, Veuve Clicquot, Lanson, Bollinger, Taittinger and many, many more.
+For most countries, Champagne is quite easy to find from local wine merchants to supermarkets, there will be a wine section and on the top shelf will be the more expensive bubbles of Champagne.

-Champagne is mainly made from three types of grape:
+Champagne is mainly made from primarily from three types of grape:

 Pinot Noir (red)